Trackunit/developer-hub/changelogs/csp-header-remove-default-src.md

 We are doing this since we have seen issues with more specific CSP rules and conflicts with `default-src`.

-So in case you have to call call an external API and defined:
+So in case you have to call an external API and defined:

 ```json
 {